ccani007/dissertationData/dated_progress_notes.md

 To ensure proper licensing and usage guidelines, the appropriate license was added to the package on this date.
 This ensures clarity on how the data and code can be used, shared, and modified by others.

 - **Completed Cleaning YRBS 2019 Data **
-I did remarkable strides in cleaning the YRBS 2019 data.
-The preprocessing and data wrangling processes are nearly finished, ensuring that the data is in optimal shape for analysis.
+I did remarkable advances in cleaning the YRBS 2019 data.
+The preprocessing and data wrangling processes are finished, ensuring that the data is in optimal shape for analysis.

-## Date: 07/31/2023
+## Date 10/04/2023

-- Significant strides made in cleaning 2021 YRBS data
+- **YRBS 2017 Data Cleaning Finished:**
-- Identified modifications in questions between 2019 and 2021 surveys
+The cleaning process for the YRBS 2017 data has been completed.

-- Excluded 7 modified questions from 2019 dataset
+- **Combined Dataset Created (2017, 2019, and 2021):**
-- Omitted 8 new questions from the 2021 questionnaire
+I have successfully merged three datasets—2017, 2019, and 2021.
+To ensure consistency, I have retained only the variables that are common across all three datasets.
+As a result, I have created four different datasets: one comprehensive dataset for each year and a combined dataset containing only the variables present in all three years.

-- Data selection subject to committee discussions
+- **Documentation Completed:**
-- Documented both datasets.
+The documentation for all four datasets has been finalized.